spiral/docs/templater/expert.md

 </div>
 ```

-Now we can create view "elements/textarea" and inheir our input:
+Now we can create a view "elements/textarea" and inherit our input:

 ```html
 <extends:elements.input/>